 The Richmond night market, just outside of Vancouver, BC in Canada is the largest night market in North America.
 It draw in over 1 million visitors a year with its exciting array of Asian food and Hello Kitty merchandise.
 If you love Asian street food, you’re going to love this night market!

 While the Richmond Night Market is only a quarter of the size of some of the night markets we visited in Asia, it has all the sights and sounds you want in a night market.

 The crowd is so thick you have to elbow your way around and the smell of deep frying lingers in the air.
 The plethora of Hello Kitty junk and cheap cellphone cases almost lure you in.

 The sights and sounds are overwhelming from the moment you arrive at the large dusty grounds where the Richmond Night Market sets up camp each summer.
-It’s the largest night market in North America, so you know you’re in for a really good time.
 The giant rubber ducky greets you at the entrance.
-The line is atrociously long, but if you spend a few more bucks and buy an express pass, you’ll get right in, skipping past a couple hundred of your fellow market goers.
+The line to get in is atrociously long, but if you spend a few more bucks and buy an express pass, you’ll get right in, skipping past a couple hundred of your fellow market goers.

-The market is one of our favorite things to do in Vancouver, and we make the annual pilgramage to Canada at least once every summer to attend.
-There’s really nothing else quite like it nearby, certainly not in Seattle, and I love how I can almost forget where I’m at for the evening.
+The market is one of our favorite things to do in Vancouver, and we make the annual pilgrimage to Canada at least once every summer to attend.
+There’s really nothing else quite like it nearby.
+I love how I can almost forget where I’m at for the evening.
 It feels like Japan or China or Thailand, even if it’s only a mirage.

 What You Must Eat